Richard Bass

-Richard Daniel "Dick" Bass (December 21, 1929 – July 26, 2015) was an American businessman, rancher and mountaineer.
+Richard Daniel Bass (December 21, 1929 – July 26, 2015) was an American businessman, rancher and mountaineer.
 He was the owner of Snowbird Ski Resort in Utah and the first man to climb the "Seven Summits", the tallest mountain on each continent.

 In 1985, he became the oldest person to reach the summit of Mount Everest, aged 55.
 He climbed with David Breashears and Nepalese sherpa Ang Phurba, surpassing the record by five years set in April of that year by Englishman Chris Bonington.
 Bass's record stood until 1993 when it was broken by 60-year-old Ramon Blanco.

 Early life

 Richard Bass was born on December 21, 1929, in Tulsa, Oklahoma.
 His father, Harry W. Bass, Sr., was a co-founder of the Goliad Corporation and the Goliad Oil and Gas Corporation.
 He had a brother, Harry W. Bass, Jr. Bass moved with his family to Texas in 1932.

 Bass was educated at Texas Country Day School and then the Highland Park High School in Dallas, Texas.
 He enrolled at Yale University at 16 and graduated in 1950 with a degree in geology.
 After completing some graduate work at the University of Texas, Bass served two years with the U.S. Navy on board the aircraft carrier USS Essex during the Korean War.